elastio/bon/website/blog/avoid-child-modules-in-macros.md

 ### How does this affect macros?

 Macros generate code, and that code must not always be fully accessible to the scope where the macro was invoked.
-For example, macro that generates a builder struct would like to restrict access to the private fields of the generated builder struct for the surrounding module.
+For example, a macro that generates a builder struct would like to restrict access to the private fields of the generated builder struct for the surrounding module.

 I'll use `bon`'s macros syntax to showcase this.